Brian Parsons

 Rapid Impact: GAAD Event & Budget Utilization

-• Created a “GAAD Playbook” to guide promotion, setup, and content.
+• Created a GAAD Playbook to streamline event planning, promotion, and execution

-• 300+ in-person participants (despite remote-first workforce)
+• 300+ in-person participants despite a remote-first workforce

-• +40 new members (15% growth in one week)
+• 40 new members (15% growth in one week)

 Fixing Communication & Increasing Engagement